Datapipe-demonstrator/semantic-interoperability/README.md

             <td style="text-align: center;" colspan=4> 2.3.
 Align ontologies and prepare the pilot data sharing environment
         </tr>
         <tr>
             <td> a.
-Check the <a href="./Ontologies/README.md">industry specific ontologies </a>, <a href="https://github.com/federatedplatforms/FEDeRATED-Semantic-Model">the upper ontology</a> and if needed update the existing <a href="./Ontologies/Cross-industry alignment/Catenax and Automotive Alignment.ttl">alignment</a> of the industry specific ontologies to the upper ontology </td>
+Check the <a href="./Ontologies/README.md">industry specific ontologies </a>, <a href="https://github.com/federatedplatforms/FEDeRATED-Semantic-Model">the upper ontology</a> and if needed update the existing <a href="./Ontologies/CatenaX ontology and alignment/owl version/CatenaX to FEDeRATED Alignment.ttl">alignment</a> of the industry specific ontologies to the upper ontology </td>
             <td> Check whether the industry specific ontologies and the upper ontology cover concepts that correspond to the information needs of the authorities.
-If additional customizations are needed, identify additional relevant ontologies and create a custom Application Profile. <br> <i> Support tools: <a href="./STH-usage.md">Semantic treehouse</i></a> <br> <i> Additional documents:  D2.1, paper Chirvasuta et al. (2025), DATAPIPE GitHub (https://github.com/Datapipe-demonstrator/semantic-interoperability) and DATAPIPE developer’s video, the part on ontology alignment (https://collegerama.tudelft.nl/Mediasite/Channel/datapipe-project/browse/null/most-recent/null/0/null) </i>
+If additional customizations are needed, identify additional relevant ontologies and create a custom Application Profile. <br> <i> Support tools: <a href="https://www.semantic-treehouse.nl/docs/wizard/">Semantic treehouse Message model wizard</i></a> <br> <i> Additional documents:  D2.1, paper Chirvasuta et al. (2025), DATAPIPE GitHub (https://github.com/Datapipe-demonstrator/semantic-interoperability) and DATAPIPE developer’s video, the part on ontology alignment (https://collegerama.tudelft.nl/Mediasite/Channel/datapipe-project/browse/null/most-recent/null/0/null) </i>
             <td> Authorities would like to access information about electronics in the car.
 When checking about existing alignments they may find out that alignment of the upper ontology has been performed with the logistics, a battery and a car ontology, but not with an electronics ontology.
 In this case, a relevant electronic ontology would need to be identified and aligned.
 If no appropriate ontology is identified this may need to lead to an ontology development task
         </tr>
         <tr>
             <td> b.
 Generate node configurations for the pilot parties for data sharing and validation schemes </td>
-            <td> Generate node configurations in Semantic Treehouse as indicated <a href="./STH-usage.md">here</a>. <br> Based on the configurations, customize the node to participate in the data sharing network, as indicated <a href="./FEDeRATED nodes.md">here</a>.  </td>
+            <td> Generate node configurations with the Semantic Treehouse Message Model FIT Wizard. <br> Based on the configurations, customize the node to participate in the data sharing network.  </td>
             <td> The car producer instructions how to configure their own node and how to map the data about the car and the batteries available in the business systems to the semantics of the aligned ontologies. </td>
         </tr>
         <tr>